Lovely lilac purple with a deeper line through the centre of each petal.

 Seriously perfume powered, Hyacinths are one of the most fragrant of all the spring bulbs.
 Combined with their dynamo colours, they really are something special.
 They are so wonderful that it is a shame not to plant a few each spring!

-In the garden, choose a spot shaded from the hot afternoon sun, or beneath deciduous trees.
-We recommend preparing your soil prior to planting your Hyacinth bulbs.
-Dig through some well rotted manure a few weeks before you put your bulbs in.
+When planting Hyacinths in the garden, choose a spot that is shaded from the hot afternoon sun, such as beneath deciduous trees.
+We recommend preparing your soil prior to planting.
+To do this, dig through some well rotted manure a few weeks before you put your bulbs in.
 This increases drainage and adds nutrients to the soil.
 The bulbs are best planted around Mother’s Day, after the soil has cooled.